The golden flowers of the canola plant blanket a field in Luoping, Yunnan. Photo: WildChina

 Downtime

-Avoid Chinese golden week, October 1–7, and Chinese New Year (which moves by the lunar calendar).
-During these times, the old towns of Lijiang and Dali are jam-packed with Chinese tourists.
+Avoid Chinese holiday weeks, which fall during the first weeks of May and October, and Chinese New Year (which moves based on the lunar calendar).
+During these times, the old towns of Lijiang and Dali are jam-packed with tourists.

 Rushing through the province as part of a grand tour of China.
 Yunnan connects the rest of China with Tibet to the northwest, Myanmar to the west, and Laos and Vietnam to the south.
 It is home to 25 different ethnic groups, and its diverse topography ranges from the tropical south to the northern glacier-covered peaks, less than a 40-minute flight away.
 If you spend only two weeks in Southeast Asia, give at least one of them to Yunnan.

-Yunnan borders Myanmar, so Burmese jade shops are everywhere.
-But unless you are a jade expert, chances are high that you’ll be overpaying for a piece of stone.
+Yunnan has jade shops everywhere, but unless you are a jade expert, chances are high that you’ll be overpaying for a piece of stone.

 There is no need to tip in restaurants or bars.
 Tipping in general is not part of the culture.
 However, tipping is expected in five-star hotels and with guides and drivers who speak English.
 A gratuity of $25 per day for the guide or $15 per day for the driver is standard.

 There are many local airports in Yunnan, but all flights stop in Kunming, the capital city.
-The new Kunming airport is the nation’s third largest, so allow plenty of time to transfer, as you often need to pick up and recheck your luggage when taking a connecting flight.
+The new Kunming airport is one of the nation’s largest, so allow plenty of time to transfer.
+If Kunming is your first point of entry into China, you’ll usually need to pick up and recheck your luggage after clearing immigration and customs for your onward connecting flight.

 A bamboo basket.
 Yunnan locals use these when shopping for vegetables, and they’re sold in all the markets.
 There are different styles by different ethnic groups.
 The only problem is that they’re fairly large and can be a hassle to carry home.
 Some women carry them on the plane in place of a purse; if you buy two or three you can have them boxed and check them.